different robots deployed in the first six months

 A leading global insurance provider needed a better way to eliminate bottlenecks, increase capacity, and improve employee productivity.
-By partnering with UiPath, this company successfully automated many repetitive manual tasks, initially saving the equivalent of 18,000 man-hours and delivering cost savings of ￡140,000, all within six months’ time.
+By partnering with UiPath, this company successfully automated many repetitive manual tasks, initially saving the equivalent of 18,000 labor-hours and delivering cost savings of ￡140,000, all within six months’ time.

 A global financial services and insurance company has one clear purpose: to help provide financial security for its clients and their families.
 A UiPath insurance client strives to help its customers live their lives with confidence, give them peace of mind, and enable them to realize their dreams for their loved ones and their overall legacy.

 To achieve these goals, this company wanted its workforce as closely aligned with its customers’ needs as possible, a goal that was sometimes hindered by certain internal processes and workflows.
-“After reviewing the way some of our departments worked, we realized we could do more to free employees so they could spend more time on higher value work,” said the company’s chief solutions architect .
-“Our goal was to increase capacity in our claims, sales, and service departments as well as other customer-facing parts of our business.”
+“After reviewing the way some of our departments worked, we realized we could do more to free employees so they could spend more time on higher value work,” said the company’s chief solutions architect.
+“Our goal was to increase capacity in our claims, sales, and service departments as well as other customer-facing parts of our business.

-This resolution led this insurance provider to evaluate Robotic Process Automation (RPA) technology.
+This resolution led this insurance provider to evaluate robotic process automation (RPA) technology.
 RPA was appealing because of its proven ability to automate highly repetitive, time-consuming, rules-driven tasks.
 Like any other company, the insurance organization had its fair share of these workflows and was quickly convinced that automating them with RPA would free valuable time and enable employees to continue to provide exceptional client service.

-The company partnered with Deloitte to first find the right RPA vendor and then help in their efforts to design, develop, and deploy an initial proof of concept (POC) pilot program.
+The company partnered with Deloitte to first find the right RPA vendor and then help in their efforts to design, develop, and deploy an initial proof of concept (PoC) pilot program.
 The insurer looked at three of the industry’s leading RPA vendors—UiPath, Blue Prism, and Automation Anywhere—and ultimately selected UiPath.
-“The overall breadth of the UiPath Enterprise RPA Platform stood out from the other vendors’ products,” recalled the solutions architect.
+“The overall breadth of the UiPath Platform stood out from the other vendors’ products,” recalled the solutions architect.
 “We were also impressed with the high quality of UiPath support and account management teams.”

 The company had one final requirement: that the prospective RPA vendor’s technology was capable of being hosted in a public cloud environment using Microsoft Azure.
-The first reason was that the insurance company primarily used Microsoft products; but beyond that, the IT team had specific requirements related to scalability, cost management, and development processes that were compliant with its own “Azure DevOps” methodologies.
+The first reason was that the insurance company primarily used Microsoft products, but beyond that, the IT team had specific requirements related to scalability, cost management, and development processes that were compliant with its own “Azure DevOps” methodologies.
 This was especially important since the company simply didn’t know what to expect from the UiPath rollout in the early phases of the project.

-UiPath demonstrated that the UiPath Enterprise RPA Platform and the UiPath Orchestrator infrastructure already had a proven path for hosting in an Azure environment.
+UiPath demonstrated that the UiPath Platform and the UiPath Orchestrator infrastructure already had a proven path for hosting in an Azure environment.
 “We quickly saw that we could deploy UiPath technology in our public cloud environment and quickly scale up with future UiPath Robots as needed,” said the company’s solution architect.
 “UiPath delivered ‘out-of-the-box’ capabilities related to DevOps, security, and scalability.”

-Once this decision was made, Deloitte helped the insurance company pick the right process to automate as part of its POC.
+Once this decision was made, Deloitte helped the insurance company pick the right process to automate as part of its PoC.
 “We started by looking at many different tasks within 10 different processes,” said the company’s solutions architect.
 “Any one of them would have been a good fit, but we identified a workflow in our motor trade policy renewals process that would be a good test for UiPath automation.”

 Everyone loves these UiPath Robots and are pleased that their hard work is freeing human employees to tackle more interesting analytical work.
-These Robots have been warmly received by their colleagues, and we are already looking at new tasks that they might be able to take on.
+These -obots have been warmly received by their colleagues, and we are already looking at new tasks that they might be able to take on.

-In this case, the previous task required employees to locate customer data in a legacy mainframe, extract it, and enter this information in a number of highly complicated, macro-enabled spreadsheets.
+In this case, the previous task required employees to locate customer data in a legacy mainframe, extract it, and enter this information in a number of highly complicated macro-enabled spreadsheets.
 The process was extremely time-consuming, error-prone, and repetitive—in fact, a closer look revealed that these steps had to be performed hundreds of times per week.
 In short, this workflow was the ideal candidate for RPA.

-As part of the pilot program, a single UiPath Robot was able to automate the task, a milestone achievement for the POC on two different levels:
+As part of the pilot program, a single UiPath Robot was able to automate the task a milestone achievement for the PoC on two different levels:

 “Our first goal was to understand how RPA technology worked and if it could be used with our legacy systems,” said the solutions architect.
 “Yet this pilot also became a use case that showed how we could deploy RPA to help other departments achieve similar benefits.”

-Bolstered by the initial success of its POC, this insurance company rolled out its first official UiPath Robot.
+Bolstered by the initial success of its PoC, this insurance company rolled out its first official UiPath Robot.
 In this case, the UiPth Robot would automate the process related to extracting information from customer correspondence and matching it with an appropriate claims form.